Langara Students’ Union to increase transparency

 Correction Feb.
 11, 2019: A previous version of this story stated the Societies Act required student unions to digitize their finances.
 In fact, the act only made it necessary for students unions to publish their bylaws online.

 The Langara Students’ Union will start to publish financial records and meeting minutes on its new website, following the practice of other student unions in the province.

-The LSU is obligated to publish these records under the provincial Societies Act, which came into effect in 2016.
-The act regulates how non-profit institutions operate and has made it mandatory for student unions to digitize their finances, all non-profit organizations were given two years to comply.
+The LSU has already complied in publishing their bylaws under the provincial Societies Act, which came into effect in 2016.
+The act regulates how non-profit institutions operate and has made it mandatory for student unions to digitize their bylaws, all non-profit organizations were given two years to comply.

 LSU’s new website

 The updated website went up early November and now includes sections for council meeting minutes and annual financial audits.
 With the exception of the annual general meeting minutes, these sections are empty apart from the words “coming soon.”

 With increased transparency, questions about financial documents can be more easily answered.

 According to LSU financial records obtained by The Voice dating back to 2013, executive stipends for the LSU had increased three-fold in the past three years.
 In 2016, $44,631 was paid to executives, by 2018 that number had reached $122,018.

 The LSU’s unnamed media representative said the rise in executive pay was due to increased activity and office hours.